Digital vs Film Photography

 The Pluses

 3) Ansel Adams once stated, “The negative is the score, the print is the performance.”
 This remark applies even more to digital photography.
+When shooting digital you get two chances to take a good photo: once with the camera and a second time in the PC.
 You can improve the sharpness, colour, lightness, and contrast, plus a host of other changes.
 You can easily crop an image so that it is composed exactly how you want it, something that you cannot do very well without a darkroom in the film world.
 All this is far easier than in a BW film darkroom, let alone a colour one.
 You can also do things that are not possible in a physical darkroom, eg lighten just the dark parts of a picture.
 The home colour darkroom in the PC gives you far more control than you can have with colour film.
 You can also do all sorts of flashy things that you would not be able to do with film, eg make oil-painting-like versions or reverse the colours.
 See my article on Photoshop.
 If you want to do black and white work then just shoot in colour and then use any of the myriad ways of making black and white images out of coloured ones in the PC.

 4) You don’t have to wait for the photo lab, nor are you at the mercy of their quality control.
 You and no-one else controls every phase of the photographic process.
 You can even make your own prints.

 5) Digital storage means that no physical room is needed, that there is no loss of quality when you copy or email, and no degradation with time.
-You can store 300 or 600 shots on a single memory card inside the camera, which certainly beats 36 on a roll of film.
-You can ensure that your photos are permanently stored by backing them up to CD or DVD.
+You can store 300 or 1200 shots on a single memory card inside the camera, which certainly beats 36 on a roll of film.
+You can ensure that your photos are permanently stored by backing them up to DVD or an external hard disk.
 In addition, you can easily email or post your photos on the Net.

-6) A photo shown on a 17 inch monitor looks luminous and much more impressive than a postcard-size print.
+6) A photo shown on a 19-inch monitor looks luminous and much more impressive than a postcard-size print.
 It is more like a slide, without the bother of projector and screen.

-7) You can easily make movies since most compact digital cameras have this feature.
+7) You can easily make movies since nearly all new digital cameras have this feature.

 8) You can make naughty pictures that no-one but you will see.